WHO ARE WE?

 We normally collect information directly from our clients.
 We may collect your information from other persons with your consent or as authorized by law.
 Before or at the time of collecting personal information, we identify the purposes for which we are collecting the information.
 We do not provide this notification when personal information is volunteered for an obvious purpose.
 If we wish to use or disclose your information for a new purpose not included in this policy, we will notify you and seek your consent.

 The purpose for collecting personal information is set out in this policy.
-Any necessary consents shall be obtained before personal information is collected, used or disclosed.
+Before personal information is collected, used or disclosed, any necessary consent shall be obtained.

 The amount and type of personal information collected by the Company shall be limited to what is necessary to fulfill the identified purpose.
 Personal information shall only be used or disclosed for the purposes for which it is collected.
 Exceptions may be made with the consent of the individual or if authorized or required by law.

-Personal information collected by the Company or on behalf of the Company will be sent to the Company’s head office in Edmonton and will be subject to the laws of Canada.
+Personal information collected by the Company or on behalf of the Company will be sent to the Company’s head office in Edmonton.
+It will be subject to the laws of Canada.

 WHAT DO WE DO WITH YOUR INFORMATION?

-Your information will only be used by the Company for the purposes outlined above under “Why Do We Collect Personal Information from You?”.
-We will not disclose your personal information to any third party, except as set out below.
+The Company will only use your information for the purposes outlined above under “Why Do We Collect Personal Information from You?”.
+We will not disclose your personal information to any third party except as stated below.

 Our service providers/subsidiaries in Canada and the United States collect, use or disclose your personal information for the following purposes: